-There are a few simple Best Management Practices (BMPs) that can be regularly performed onsite at any composting facility and used as Key Performance Indicators (KPIs).
-With regular collection and an understanding of the target and range within each BMP, site operators can use the data to make immediate changes, predict emissions, and understand end product quality.
-The most effective times to collect data and adhere to BMPs (and use these as KPIs) is on the mix going into primary composting and during the primary composting process.
-This short paper provides our recommendations for BMP data collection at these two stages and a short explanation of why these parameters are critical.
+There are a few simple Best Management Practices (BMPs) that can be regularly performed onsite at any composting facility and used to define Key Performance Indicators (KPIs).
+With regular data collection and an understanding of the BMP target range for each KPI, site operators can use this information to tune their process in order to minimize the generation of odors and VOC’s and better control the quality of their end product.
+The most critical points in the process to measure KPI’s and make adjustments are during the creation of the initial mix going into primary composting and then during the first few weeks of the active composting process.
+This short paper provides our recommendations for data collection at these two stages and a short explanation of why these parameters are critical.

 |Key Process Variable||BMP Target||Method||Frequency|

-|Bulk Density||750-950 lb/cy||Bucket and scale||Composite sample each batch|
+|Bulk Density||800-925 lb/cy||Bucket and scale||Composite sample each batch|

-|Moisture Content||Moist not drippy||Squeeze test||3-4 Grab samples each batch|
+|Moisture Content||Moist not drippy||Squeeze test||3-4 grab samples each batch|

-|Moisture Content||52-63%||Lab test to verify squeeze test||Quarterly|
+|Moisture Content||55-63%||Lab test to verify squeeze test||Quarterly|

-|C/N ratio||>25||Lab test||Quarterly|
+|C/N Ratio||>25||Lab test||Quarterly|

-oxygen and temperature levels during active composting is largely dependent on the design of the aeration and control system.
+While the production of a BMP compliant mix requires the operator’s attention, sustaining BMP oxygen and temperature levels during active composting is largely dependent on the design of the aeration and control system.
 Consistently maintaining BMP conditions requires feedback-controlled aeration that automatically adjusts to meet the highly variable cooling demands of the biological process and achieve user defined process goals (such as PFRP).
 Further, the mechanical design of the aeration system must provide adequate peak flow rates (for cooling) and flow uniformly to keep the majority of composting volume within the BMP temperature and oxygen ranges.
 The peak design flow should be matched to the degradability of the feedstock mix; airflow rates between 5 – 10 cfm/cy of mix can be periodically required early in the composting cycle.
 Windrow composting airflow rates are generally less than 0.1 cfm/cy.
 Fabric covered systems usually restrict airflow rates to less than 1 cfm/cy.